rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 Re. actions, amongst a few options, you can configure a metric alert to do the following:
 * Send email notifications.
-* Call a webhook (e.g. a Logic App or Function HTTP trigger).
+* Call a webhook.
 * Start execution of an Azure Automation runbook.

-Here is the full list of action options as of 01/18:
+Here is a capture of the action options as of 01/18:

 ![Create EMail Alert NIC New or Change Any Resource](images/6_AlertActions.png?raw=true)